 With its squared-off shoulders and upright stance, one has to wonder how the Kia Soul creates an aero-dynamic look from a basic rectangle.
 On paper, the Soul must have come across as boring and dull, but once it hit the streets, Kia found it had produced one of the hippest cars on the market.

-Marketed as an "urban utility vehicle," the Soul’s affordable price tag includes power windows and door locks, heated outside mirrors, a telescoping steering wheel and a six-speaker AM/FM/MP3 audio unit.
+Marketed as an "urban utility vehicle," the Soul’s affordable price tag includes power windows and door locks, USB and Bluetooth connectivity, a telescoping steering wheel and a six-speaker AM/FM/MP3 audio unit.

 What the Ford Fiesta Gets Right